SuspendedPhan/expresso/MOP.md

 # Things to mop

-- Property
-- EditableProperty
-- ComputedProperty
+- convert vue files to classes

 - make testing faster
   - get rid of stack traces in asserts